-- For optimal activity of lysosomes and the enzymes they contain, an acidic environment is required (pH 4.5-5.0) in its interior. - The contents of the cytosol are protected against attack by the cell's own digestive system: the lysosomal membrane keeps the digestive enzymes out of the cytosol.
+- For optimal activity of lysosomes and the enzymes they contain, they require an acidic environment (pH 4.5-5.0) in its interior. - The contents of the cytosol are protected against attack by the cell's own digestive system: the membrane of the lysosome keeps the digestive enzymes out of the cytosol.